skycoolkok/finance-app/README.md

 - The Firebase messaging service worker remains a static asset and is independent of runtime i18n features.

+## Troubleshooting Updates

+- If you cannot see the latest deployed UI, open the site in an incognito/private window, or go to **Application → Service Workers → Unregister**, then perform a **Hard Reload**.

 ## Deployment Preparation

 Before deploying Firebase Functions, complete the following:

 1. **Configure the app base URL**

    ```bash
    APP_BASE_URL="https://finance-app-sigma-jet.vercel.app" npm --prefix functions run config:set:appurl
    ```